flashg1/SolarCharger/README.md

 - If using OCPP charger, configure your charger to point to your HA OCPP central server, eg. ws://homeassistant.local:9000

--	Config the integration specifying the charger effective voltage, maximum current, maximum charge speed, ie. SolarCharger > Settings > Global defaults
+-	Config the integration specifying the charger effective voltage, maximum current, maximum charge speed, ie. SolarCharger > Global defaults / Local device > Configuration

 How to use